 For more details, see The Donaukanal: street art, bars and restaurants.

 The excitement peaks at two particular events:

-- Summerstage: an area around the top end of the city centre transforms in summer into a collection of bars with concerts, readings, and even outdoor art exhibitions
+- Summerstage: an area around the north end of the city centre transforms in summer into a collection of bars with concerts, readings, and even outdoor art exhibitions